Schinzel/wise-crowd-data-generator/doc/archive/tasks/task_phase_6.md

 - Package organization and responsibilities
 - Dependencies between packages

+**`doc/project_description/project_description_index.md`**
+- Update to link to new streamlined documentation files
+- Remove or update any references to archived task files

 ### Content Guidelines
 - Focus on current state, not implementation history
 - Include practical examples and usage patterns